-|Name||Metric's name is important.
-It is what's used in Alert's and Action's expressions.
-It is also how the metric is displayed in charts, dashboards, and reports.
-Renaming of a metric that has been utilized in Alert's or Action's expressions can lead to malfunction of effected alerts or actions.
-Always "Test" the resource before saving to ensure that all expresions are working and metrics are being captured.
+|A metric's name is important.
+It is what is used in the expressions for Alerts and Actions.
+It is also how the metric is labeled in charts, dashboards and reports.
+Renaming of a metric that has been utilized in the expressions of an Alert or Action can lead to the malfunctioning of affected alerts or actions.
+Always test a resource using the "Test" button before saving to ensure that all expressions are working and that metrics are being captured.

-|Metrics can be disabled when they no longer need to be captured but when their configuration details are important to preserve for future.
+|Metrics can be disabled when they no longer need to be captured, but when their configuration details are still important to preserve for future.

-|Method||Web method that should be used to ping the website.
+|The Web method that should be used to ping the website.
 Certain URLs may report a POST or a PUT instead of traditional GET.

 |Every monitored resource supports metrics from multiple different categories.
-Category field tells CloudMonix what type of a metric needs to be captured.
+The Category field tells Netreo Essentials what type of a metric needs to be captured.

-|Metric Specific Fields||After specifying category, certain metric types may require additional parameters.
+|After specifying a category certain metric types may require additional parameters.
 For example, Performance Counters require Category and Counter names.
 SQL Query metrics require SQL script, etc.

-|While not required, specifying Units will allow CloudMonix to visualize metrics in a more friendly way on dashboards and reports.
+|While not required, specifying Units will allow Netreo Essentials to visualize metrics in a more friendly way on dashboards and reports.

-|Dashboard Highlight||CloudMonix, when requested, can highlight metrics on dashboards.
+|Netreo Essentials, when requested, can highlight metrics on dashboards.
 Up to 3 numeric metrics can be highlighted as gauges and any number of non-numeric metrics as additional views on an individual resource dashlet.

-|Best and Worst possible values||When numeric metric is requested to be highlighted on a dashboard, best and worst values are needed to faciliate proper color display in a gauge.
-CloudMonix will adapt display properly when Best is bigger than Worst, or when Worst is bigger then Best.
+|When a numeric metric is requested to be highlighted on a dashboard, best and worst values are needed to facilitate proper color display in a gauge.
+Netreo Essentials will adapt the display properly when Best is bigger than Worst or when Worst is bigger then Best.